-For his thesis production, Colm Summers '21 directs two rarely-staged short plays by María Irene Fornés.
+For his thesis production, student Colm Summers directs two rarely-staged short plays by María Irene Fornés.

 In the dustbowl of America’s first Great Depression, trapped by her poverty and the men around her, Mae will stop at nothing to make meaning of her life.
 Twenty years later, a forbidden relationship disintegrates as two women try to understand what will make them free.
 Told across two plays, MUD and SPRINGTIME by María Irene Fornés is the story of the power it takes to break free of destitution, moral judgement, and the people whose love will drown us.

 Why did you decide to do this particular production for your thesis project?

 The plays of Fornés speak directly to the questions of our moment.
 Thematically they touch on the intersections of poverty, illness, and agency.
 But more than that - it seems to me - they engage closely with a problem that’s been on my mind lately.
 And I like problems.
 This one, the problem of intimacy, is a problem for our times.

 That word “intimacy,” has very specific connotations in the theater nowadays.
 Could you say more about what you mean by using it now?

 I mean that it has been useful for me to think of the distance that I feel is wedged between us as people nowadays - as a generation, by the pandemic, capitalism, white supremacy, empire, class warfare, the anthropocene, the list goes on - under an umbrella term.